EU leaders to keep sanction pressure on Russia, gold flagged as new target

 By Francesco Guarascio

-BRUSSELS, June 21 (Reuters) - European Union leaders are set to keep pressure high on Russia at a summit this week when they will underline that work continues on sanctions, according to a draft document, with gold being considered for a possible next round.
+BRUSSELS, June 21 (Reuters) - European Union leaders aim tomaintain pressure on Russia at their summit this week by committing to further work on sanctions, a draft document showed, with gold among assets that may be targeted in a possible next round of measures.

-The EU has adopted six packages of sanctions against Russia and Belarus since the start of the invasion of Ukraine in February, but several sectors including gas remain largely untouched as EU governments try to carefully avoid measures that could damage their economy more than Russia's.
+The EU has adopted six packages of sanctions against Russia and Belarus since the start of Moscow's invasion of Ukraine on Feb.
+24, but several sectors including gas remain largely untouched as EU governments avoid measures that could damage their own economies more than Russia's.

 "Work will continue on sanctions, including to strengthen implementation and prevent circumvention," EU leaders will say at the end of their regular summit on June 23-24, according to the latest version of their draft conclusions dated June 20 and seen by Reuters.

-The text is a compromise between Nordic and Eastern countries who pushed for a clear reference to a seventh package in the summit statement, and nations such as Germany and the Netherlands who instead cautioned to focus on applying existing measures rather than immediately add more.
+The text represents a compromise between Nordic and eastern countries which pushed for a clear reference to a seventh package in the summit statement, and nations such as Germany and Belgium which want to focus on applying existing measures rather than immediately adding more.

 In a previous version of the text there was no mention of more work on sanctions, with the tweak representing a win for hawks.
-But the new text does not explicitly refer to a seventh package, as wished by Berlin.
+But, in line with Germany's wishes, the new text does not explicitly refer to a seventh package.

 Although no new package is currently being prepared, work is ongoing to identify sectors that could be hit, officials said.